 This was a revision to our Conflict of Interest Policy.
 Employment Security Department revised the state policy which now allows Local Workforce Development Boards (LWDBs) to set standards for situations in which LWDB officers, employees, or agents may accept unsolicited gifts, gratuities, or favors not to exceed \$50 per source per year where the financial interest is not substantial and local written policy includes allowance and code of conduct penalties for violations.
 This is notification to the board of this revision to the state policy.
-Revised Conflict of Interest Policy is posted for your reference.
+The updated policy was sent out to providers on May 17, 2023.